xinyiwang23/5293irisrecognition/README.md

 #### 2.3 Function name: getLongRadius

-      - Take parameter: Distance, outterCircle and the result in getInverseTan() in the format (distance, radius, theta)
+      - Take parameter: Distance, outerCircle and the result in getInverseTan() in the format (distance, radius, theta)
       - Return: The radius of the iris, which is longer than the radius of pupil.
       - This funtion will be called in the function getxy() below for calculating the (xi(theta), yi(theta)), which is the coordinate of the outer boundary point in the direction theta in the original image Io.

 #### 2.4 Function name: getxy

-      - Take parameter: X, Y, innerCircle and outterCircle that we get from the function irisLocalization()
+      - Take parameter: X, Y, innerCircle and outerCircle that we get from the function irisLocalization()
       - Return: (x,y)
       - In this function, we project the original iris in a Cartesian coordinate system into a doubly dimensionless pseudopolar coordinate by taking the X,Y of the normalized image and finding the corresponding x,y from the round image.
 This funtion will be called in the function getNormalization() below

 #### 2.5 Function name: getNormalization

-      - Take parameter: image,innerCircle,outterCircle
+      - Take parameter: image,innerCircle,outerCircle
       - Return: new image
       - For each pixel in normalized image, find the value for the corresponding pixels in the original image by calling the function getxy() and fill in the value.

-#### 2.6 Function name: getRotation ?????(return出来的是什么
+#### 2.6 Function name: getRotation

       - Take parameter: image, degree
-      - Return:
       - This function takes normalized image and rotate the rectangle image to specified degree.
 It will be called in the function5.2 processImageWithRotation() below.

 ### 3.Image Enhancement